 The National Safety Council reported that were more than 40,000 traffic-related fatalities and 4.5 million traffic-related injuries on U.S. roads and highways in 2017.
-Data from the Insurance Institute for Highway Safety (IIHS) estimated that 132,000 of those traffic-related injuries were a result of red-light crashes.
+Data from the Insurance Institute for Highway Safety (IIHS) estimated that 132,000 of those traffic-related injuries were a result of red light runners causing crashes.
 Red-light running is the leading cause for crashes in the United States.
-1 in 3 Americans know someone who has been injured or killed in a red-light collision.
-Whether it be accidental or intentional, running red lights results in dangerous collisions, catastrophic injuries, and many deaths.
+1 in 3 Americans know someone who has been injured or killed colliding with red light runners.
+Whether it be accidental or intentional, red light runners cause dangerous collisions, catastrophic injuries, and many deaths.

 Red Light Crash Statistics

-According to a study done by the American Automobile Association (AAA), the number of people killed by drivers running red lights has hit a 10-year high, which is a 28% increase in the past 5 years (since 2012).
+According to a study done by the American Automobile Association (AAA), the number of people killed by red light runners has hit a 10-year high, which is a 28% increase in the past 5 years (since 2012).
 2 people are killed every day in the United States by impatient and reckless drivers who don’t stop for signals.

 From 2011-2015 an average of…